Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Amazon Elasticsearch.
 - [ ] Amazon EMR.

 ### A company developed an application by using AWS Lambda, Amazon S3, Amazon Simple Notification Service (Amazon SNS), and Amazon DynamoDB.
 An external application puts objects into the company's S3 bucket and tags the objects with date and time.
 A Lambda function periodically pulls data from the company's S3 bucket based on date and time tags and inserts specific values into a DynamoDB table for further processing.
 The data includes personally identifiable information (Pll).
-The company must remove data that is older than 30 days from the S3 bucket and the DynamoDB table.Which solution will meet this requirement with the MOST operational efficiency?
+The company must remove data that is older than 30 days from the S3 bucket and the DynamoDB table.
+Which solution will meet this requirement with the MOST operational efficiency?

 - [ ] Update the Lambda function to add a TTL S3 flag to S3 objects.
 Create an S3 Lifecycle policy to expire objects that are older than 30 days by using the TTL S3 flag.
 - [x] Create an S3 Lifecycle policy to expire objects that are older than 30 days.
 Update the Lambda function to add the TTL attribute in the DynamoDB table.
 Enable TTL on the DynamoDB table to expire entires that are older than 30 days based on the TTL attribute.
 - [ ] Create an S3 Lifecycle policy to expire objects that are older than 30 days and to add all prefixes to the S3 bucket.
 Update the Lambda function to delete entries that are older than 30 days.
 - [ ] Create an S3 Lifecycle policy to expire objects that are older than 30 days by using object tags.
 Update the Lambda function to delete entries that are older than 30 days.

 ### A company is hosting a static website on Amazon S3 The company has configured an Amazon CloudFront distribution to serve the website contents.
 The company has associated an IAM WAF web ACL with the CloudFront distribution.
-The web ACL ensures that requests originate from the United States to address compliance restrictions.THE company is worried that the S3 URL might still be accessible directly and that requests can bypass the CloudFront distribution Which combination of steps should the company take to remove direct access to the S3 URL?
+The web ACL ensures that requests originate from the United States to address compliance restrictions.
+THE company is worried that the S3 URL might still be accessible directly and that requests can bypass the CloudFront distribution Which combination of steps should the company take to remove direct access to the S3 URL?
 (Select TWO.)

 - [x] Select "Restrict Bucket Access" in the origin settings of the CloudFront distribution
 - [x] Create an origin access identity (OAI) for the S3 origin.